A Letter to a Royal Academy: Description

 The essay goes on to discuss the way different foods affect the odor of flatulence and to propose scientific testing of farting.
 Franklin also suggests that scientists work to develop a drug, "wholesome and not disagreeable", which can be mixed with "common Food or Sauces" with the effect of rendering flatulence "not only inoffensive, but agreeable as Perfumes".
-The essay ends with a pun saying that compared to the practical applications of this discussion, other sciences are "scarcely worth a FART-HING."
+The essay ends with a pun saying that compared to the practical applications of this discussion, other sciences are "scarcely worth a fart-hing."

 Copies of the essay were privately printed by Franklin at his printing press in Passy.
-Franklin distributed the essay to friends, including Joseph Priestley (a chemist famous for his work on gases).
-After Franklin's death, the essay was long excluded from published collections of Franklin's writing, but it is available online.
+After Franklin's death, the essay was long excluded from published collections of Franklin's writing.
+In the 1960s, it was included in volume 32 of the American Philosophical Society's Papers of Benjamin Franklin.

-In 2021, the Young Academy of Belgium, a successor to the Royal Academy of Belgium, issued a reply to Franklin's letter as part of MEL Magazine's 240th anniversary celebration of the letter.